-Frequently Asked Questions (FAQs) are common questions that are individually addressed.
+Frequently Asked Questions (FAQs) are common questions about the community Questions area of the Support Center that are individually addressed.

 FAQs contains dynamic content that is frequently updated, so please check back often.